W-David-Porter/acim/src/text/4-the-illusions-of-the-ego/iii-love-without-conflict/index.md

 ⁸How can its meagre offering to you prevail against the glorious gift of God?

 ::: details Expanded
-It is surely apparent by now why the ego regards spirit as its [the-ego’s] ‘enemy’.
+It is surely apparent by now why the ego regards spirit as its [the-ego’s] “enemy’.
 ²The ego arose from the separation, and its [the-ego’s] continued existence depends on your continuing belief in the separation.
 ³The ego must offer you some sort of reward for maintaining this belief [in the separation].
 ⁴All it [the ego] can offer is a sense of temporary existence, which begins with its [the-ego’s] own beginning and ends with its [the-ego’s] own ending.